psu13/mutable-hakyll/posts/konica-hexar.md

 and used the Leica M lens mount.
 This they called the Hexar RF.
 Most of the Internet chatter about this camera was dedicated to anxiety about whether it was _really_ compatible with the Leica lenses (hundreds of thousands of words were spilled on the subject of flange to film plane distance).
-But, the Hexar RF was also a great camera, with many of the same qualities that the Hexar had.
+But, the Hexar RF is also a great camera, with many of the same qualities that the Hexar has.
 I (psu) carried one around for a while in my "would like to use a rangefinder, but am too cheap to buy a Leica" phase and I really enjoyed it.
 But, I never managed to take as many good pictures with fancier rangefinder cameras as I did with my SLRs and my Hexar.
 So I eventually sold it.